AY1920S1-CS2113T-F09-3/main/docs/CS2113T-F09-3-Eggventory-UG.md

-Realistically, you may not have enough of a Stock on hand at the moment you add it into the system.
-This means that it is normal to receive minimum quantity warnings for adding a stock that currently has less than the minimum quantity, as shown below.
+Realistically, you may not have sufficient quantity of a Stock at the moment you add it into the system.
+Thus, it is normal to receive minimum quantity warnings for adding a stock that currently has less than the minimum quantity, as shown below.

    ![](images/add_below_mrq.png)

 Format: `lost <MatricNo> <StockCode>`
 ---